Ashung/Automate-Sketch/readme.md

     * Order Layers by X
     * Order Layers by Y
     * Reverse Layer Order
+    * Add Solid Fill from CSS Color
     * Bounds Layer from Selection
     * Unlock All Layers
     * Click Through Off
     * Click Through On
     * Select All Groups
     * Select All Groups in Artboard
+    * Select All Child Layers
 *  **Type**
     * Capitalize
     * Change Typeface for Latin Character